OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 In this lab we will setup replication to be used to load data using Swingbench and also to view the replication in real time with the Metric Service.

-We already have credentials setup for the two databases, but we don’t have transactional data setup for the Swingbench schema (SOE).
-We will do that now:
+We already have credentials setup for the two databases, but we don’t have replication setup for the Swingbench schema (SOE)We will do that now:

 ### **STEP 1**: Refresh the databases.